 A group of Hadza men from a hunting spree.
 Their diet consists of honey, meat, fruits and vegetables.
 Photo/YouTube

 Contrary to the belief that they lead a poor lifestyle, the Hadza score big on the health board.
-Research by Duke Global Health Institute indicates their general lifestyle starting from sourcing of food makes them healthy.
+Research by Duke Global Health Institute indicates that their general lifestyle, starting from the sourcing of food, makes them healthy.
 They are physically active in hunting and gathering natural foods.
 A Hadza mainly feeds on honey, meat, berries, fruits and vegetables.
-Honey supplies 20% of their body energy which they need to keep up with their lifestyle.
+Honey supplies 20% of their body energy, which they need to keep up with their lifestyle.

 Hadzabe tribe’s diet helps them maintain a constant body mass, weight, and walking speed.
-Most of them live in their 70s, and some 80s without any reported cases of lifestyle diseases such as diabetes, high blood pressure and heart-related diseases.
-The research stated that most Hadza adults have constant walking until the day they die.
+Most of them live in their 70s, and some 80s, without any reported cases of lifestyle diseases such as diabetes, high blood pressure and heart-related diseases.
+The research stated that most Hadza adults walk constantly until the day they die.
 Much of it is attributed to their diet and general lifestyle.

 Do the Hadza Drink Alcohol?